MeMoElprince/Simple-Portfolio/README.md

 # Simple-Portfolio
-A simple Portfolio consist of 1 page
+A simple Portfolio consisting of 1 page